 The Erin Berry is the fall Rookie-Master Game.
 The event is named in memory of Erin Berry, a gifted student and bridge player who was tragically killed in a car accident on January 30, 1998, three days before her 17th birthday.

 The games are run using computer hands so that players across the country play the same deals, and printed hand analyses, prepared by top Canadian players, are provided.
 The pair with the best percentage score in Canada is declared National Winners and receives a trophy.
 The pairs with the top percentage score in each Zone receive a plaque.
 All club winners receive certificates.

-The first ever annual Canadian Rookie-Master Game was held in 1982.
-Only 5 clubs took part.
+The first ever annual Canadian Rookie-Master Game was held in 1982, with 5 clubs taking part.
 In 1995 the event was renamed the “Helen Sheilds Canadian Rookie-Master Game” in memory of former CBF director and President, Helen Shields of Thunder Bay, and a second annual Rookie-Master game, called the “Canadian Fall Rookie-Master Game” was added.
 In 1998 the Fall game was renamed the “Erin Berry Canadian Rookie-Master Game” in memory of an upcoming junior player, Erin Berry, who was tragically killed in a car accident.

 Originally a “Rookie” was defined as a player with fewer than 5 masterpoints.
 In the late 1980’s this was changed to 20 masterpoints.
 Beginning with the 2006 Erin Berry Rookie-Master game, the “Rookie” cut-off was increased to 50 masterpoints, and to 100 masterpoints in May 2019.